 As tension and stress build, your heart rate increases.
 In turn, this raises your blood pressure.
 If your blood pressure is elevated over time, it causes your heart to overwork.
 Stress also causes heart palpitations in some cases.
 Over time, high blood pressure, along with the strain on your heart, can cause serious heart problems.

-When your body is in a state of releasing stress hormones, our body begins to tense up our muscles and tendons.
+When your body is in a state of releasing stress hormones, your body begins to tense up its muscles and tendons.
 This tension creates pain throughout the body.
 Many find this especially painful in the shoulder and back area.